 Rec. # Accepted?
-Yes / No OAG Recommendations Actions Planned & Target Date(s) Assessment of Progress to date and Actions Taken (APPA update) 5.
-Yes We recommend that the Ministry of Health work with the health authorities, in consultation with the British Columbia Medical Association, to: 5.1 identify work environment barriers to physician engagement; 5.2 develop and implement a plan to improve the organizational culture between administrators and physicians so the focus is on delivering high-quality, cost effective services that meet both individual patient and population health needs; 5.3 identify and implement performance measures and targets to evaluate physician engagement; 5.4 monitor and evaluate progress in addressing areas requiring improvements; and 5.5 report the results to physicians and health administrators.
+Yes / No 2 OAG Recommendations Actions Planned & Target Date(s) 3 Assessment of Progress to date 4 and Actions Taken 5 (APPA update) 5.
+Yes We recommend that the Ministry of Health work with the health authorities, in consultation with the British Columbia Medical Association, to: 5.1 identify work environment barriers to physician engagement; 5.2 develop and implement a plan to improve the organizational culture between administrators and physicians so the focus is on delivering high- quality, cost effective services that meet both individual patient and population health needs; 5.3 identify and implement performance measures and targets to evaluate physician engagement; 5.4 monitor and evaluate progress in addressing areas requiring improvements; and 5.5 report the results to physicians and health administrators.
 The Ministry of Health, Health Authorities and Doctors of BC will work collaboratively to improve the relationship between physicians working in health authority programs and facilities and health authority administrators.
 Target Date: Ongoing - 2014 through 2019.
-Update 16/02/21: The Ministry of Health continues to engage and work constructively on health care policy issues with physicians, health authorities and other partners through the joint collaborative committees.
+Substantially implemented Update 20/02/20: The Ministry of Health continues to engage and work constructively on health care policy issues with physicians, health authorities and other partners through the joint collaborative committees.
 In terms of family physicians, the Ministry has worked extensively with its partners through the General Practice Services Committee in 2017 to shape up and gain consensus around a new provincial policy direction for primary and community care.
 These efforts have included reinforcing local relationships between family physicians and health authorities through Collaborative Services Committees consisting of individual Divisions of Family Practice and HAs, as well as Inter-Divisional Strategic Councils, consisting of regional representation from Divisions and HAs.
 In terms of facility-based physicians, the Ministry, health authorities and physicians continue to work through the Specialist Services Committee on a provincial engagement initiative.
 The initiative was established through a Memorandum of Agreement on Regional and Local Engagement as part of the 2014-19 Physician Master Agreement and was renewed in the 2019-22 Physician Master Agreement.
 The initiative is supported by annual funding from the Ministry intended to support improved relationships between local Medical Staff Associations and HAs.
 Medical Staff Associations receive funds once they are organized to receive and manage the funds.
-There are presently 72 of 75 local sites receiving full funding to carry out engagement related activities with the HAs.
-There are approximately 5,300 physicians & medical staff participating in facility engagement from the Accreditation Canada's Physician Worklife Pulse Tool.
+There are presently 72 of 75 local sites approved for full funding to carry out engagement related activities with the HAs.
+The Doctors of BC conducts an annual member survey that includes measures of engagement from the Accreditation Canada's Physician Worklife Pulse Tool.
 These survey results are shared with Leadership Council, health authority leaders, and physicians.
-Additionally, the University of British Columbia (UBC) has been contracted to evaluate the process, outcomes, benefits and related costs of the Facility Engagement initiative at the provincial level.
-The UBC Evaluation Team will gathe
+Additionally, the University of British Columbia (UBC) has been contracted to evaluate the process, outcomes, benefits and related costs